Robert Sapolsky – Biology and Human Behavior

 - The inevitability of social structures: Professor Sapolsky’s own fieldwork in Africa has shown that an archetypal male-dominated, aggressive society of baboons can change radically to a tradition of low aggression within a single generation.
 “If these guys are freed from the central casting roles for them in the anthropology textbooks, we as a species have no excuse to say we have inevitable social structures,” he says.Cause for Concern and HopeAt the end of the course, Professor Sapolsky explores the implications of our emerging understanding of the origins of individual differences.
 How much do these insights threaten our own sense of self and individuality?
 Where do we draw the line between the essence of the person and the biological abnormalities?
 What counts as being ill?
 Who is biologically impaired, and who is just different?
 As more and more subtle abnormalities of neurobiology are understood, how much should we worry about the temptation to label people as “abnormal”?
 And what happens when we each have a few of these labels?These and other questions should concern us all.
 But while Professor Sapolsky sees alarming trends, he also sees cause for hope.
 We needn’t worry that we are on the verge of unmasking the secret behind everything we do, he says, since we can never explain everything; every answer opens up a dozen new questions.
 Furthermore, to explain something is not to destroy the capacity to be moved by it.
 “In the end,” says Professor Sapolsky, “the purpose of science is not to cure us of our sense of mystery and wonder but to constantly reinvent and reinvigorate it.”

-You can watch the whole lectures here.
+You can watch the whole lecture from a playlist below.
 It is very long – 24 episodes of 30 mins each.
 After this I am planning to get my hands on How We Decide and Self Comes to Mind: Constructing the Conscious Brain.
-I am officially going mad.
-I need to “recover” (????) from all that training related shit.